codenotary/immudb-log-audit/README.md

 To start, you need to have an PostgreSQL running with pgaudit extension enabled.
 As the example, [bitnami postgresql](https://hub.docker.com/r/bitnami/postgresql) which already hase pgaudi extension can be used.

-There is also [docker-compose end-to-end example](./examples/pgaudit) in this repository.

 ### stderr log format

 The example pgaudit stderr log line looks like:

 ```
 2023-02-03 21:15:01.851 GMT [294] LOG:  AUDIT: SESSION,61,1,WRITE,INSERT,,,"insert into audit_trail(id, ts, usr, action, sourceip, context) VALUES ('134ff2d5-2db4-44d2-9f67-9c7f5ed64967', NOW(), 'user60', 1, '127.0.0.1', 'some context')",<not logged>
 ```